bbc/bbcrd_vault_collection/docs/unseal_key_management.md

           =abcd
           -----END PGP PUBLIC KEY BLOCK-----

-Each administrator is issued the number of unseal key shares indicated by the `bbcrd_vault_unseal_key_shares` value (which defaults to 1 if not specified).
-It is often useful to issue each administrator more than one key share since Vault requires that the unseal threshold is two or more keys.
-The unseal key threshold is itself set by the `bbcrd_vault_unseal_key_threshold` variable like
+The unseal key threshold is itself set by the `bbcrd_vault_unseal_key_threshold` variable like so:
-so:

     bbcrd_vault_unseal_key_threshold: 2

 Any user with at least `bbcrd_vault_unseal_key_shares` shares will be able to unseal the vault alone.
-If a user is configured with fewer than this number of shares, they will need to enlist another administrator to supply additional unseal keys when required.
+If a user is configured with fewer than this number of shares, they will need to [enlist another administrator to supply additional unseal keys](./manage_vault_cluster_playbook.md#multi-administrator-key-submission) when required.

+It is often useful to issue each administrator more than one key share since Vault requires that the unseal threshold is at least two.
+Each administrator is issued the number of unseal key shares indicated by the `bbcrd_vault_unseal_key_shares` value (which defaults to 1 if not specified).

 > **Tip:** Vault does not support setting the unseal key threshold to 1 when
 > multiple unseal keys are used.
 If you have multiple administrators and any of